-- Completion of 60 semester credit hours. - Completion of prerequisite coursework (EDUC 4310 Theories of Educational Psychology, INST 3313 Survey of Instructional Technologies, & SILC 4315 Theories of American Pluralism). - Completion of Public Speaking requirement. - · Completion of Basic Skills in Reading, Mathematics, and Writing.

-- 2.750 GPA overall or in the last 60 semester credit hours. - Completion of 12 semester credit hours in the subject-specific content area for target teacher certification. - Application for admission to the Teacher Education Program (TEP).
+- Completion of 60 semester credit hours. - Completion of prerequisite coursework (EDUC 4310 Theories of Educational Psychology (p.
+336), INST 3313 Survey of Instructional Technologies (p.
+354), and SILC 4315 Theories of American Pluralism (p.
+386)). - Completion of public speaking requirement. - Completion of Basic Skills in Reading, Mathematics, and Writing. - 2.750 GPA overall or in the last 60 semester credit hours. - Completion of 12 semester credit hours in the subject-specific content area for target teacher certification. - Application for admission to the Teacher Education Program (TEP). (p.
+179)

-Choose TWO History Electives (3000/4000 level)
+Choose TWO European History (3000/4000 level) courses.